jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 But if you had a crystal ball and you were like, I'm never going to do internationalization because I'm doing some some app that's made for Australian taxes or something like that, that's very ah geographically specific.
 It seems to me like that's just a lot of friction to add if you want to go and every time you want to make some change to something you've got some separate file that has all the English text and maybe at some point some new guy will come along and want to change all of that and his life will be very easy because it's all in one file but if everyone else's life is really hard because they're constantly having to work across these two files so please please respond to that challenge.

-**Bob**:Okay, I'm gonna use the old Pirates of the Caribbean thing, you know, they're not really so much rules as guidelines What you what you just described is perfect, right?
+**Bob**: Okay, I'm gonna use the old Pirates of the Caribbean thing, you know, they're not really so much rules as guidelines What you what you just described is perfect, right?

 You've got to make a decision.
 You've got a judgment call here and You could look out there and say well, you know if I if I broke this up into literally single responsibilities I'd have a tiny bunch of whole bunch of little things and is that really going to help me?